Effective theory of lattice electrons strongly coupled to quantum electromagnetic fields: Photon-mediated interaction

 \subsection{Photon-mediated pairing and gapped Fermi surface}

 The kinetic-type and current-type interactions have distinct physical properties.
 In general, the current-type interaction couples the current operators at different bonds and can lead to a novel PDW state with Amperean pairing \cite{lee2014, schlawin2019}.
 This is because the current-type interaction is attractive for hoppings along the same direction, or electrons of near-parallel momenta in the reciprocal space, in analogy to the Amperean force between parallel currents.
 In the following, we will show that the kinetic-type interaction can lead to a more conventional BCS pairing state, where electrons with opposite momenta are coupled to form Cooper pairs.
 The pairing is neverthelss highly nonlocal and is distinct from the conventional $s$-wave pairing.
-To be concrete, we transform the interaction \eqref{induced_int} to momentum space and consider the mean-field decoupling
+To be concrete, we transform the interaction \eqref{induced_int} to momentum space and consider the mean-field decoupling (Although exponentially decaying, for typical parameters the light-induced interactions are strongly peaked in momentum space, as discussed in the next paragraph.
+In real space, the interaction therefore extends over many unit cells, so that the mean-field decoupling is at least a good starting point).
+Within mean-field decoupling, the Hamiltonian reads